 In the past, customers would have to wait between 30 to 45 minutes for fried chicken.
 The pressure fryer cooks chicken for 15 to 22 minutes while also extending the oil life.

 Does Frying Your Chicken in the Pressure Cooker Make It Healthier?

-Air frying is also considered healthy because of how it only uses 1 to 2 teaspoons of oil.
-Some recipes may not even call for oil, but that marks the exception, rather than the majority.
+Air frying is also considered healthy because it only uses 1 to 2 teaspoons of oil.
+Some recipes may not even call for oil, but that marks the exception rather than the majority.

 Sautéing in a Pressure Cooker

-Since we mentioned sautéing in a pressure cooker previously, let’s go into more detail about it.
+Since we previously mentioned sautéing in a pressure cooker, let’s go into more detail about it.
 Sautéing in a pressure cooker takes around 30 minutes.
 You have the option to cancel at any moment.
 You can also keep your food warm.
-This speaks on the electric cookers, which have the feature built right into them.
+This speaks of the electric cookers, which have the feature built right into them.

-Any time that you use the sauté feature on the pressure cooker, it will serve in the same role as a pot or pan.
-It doesn’t act like a pressure cooker with this feature.
+Any time you use the sauté feature on the pressure cooker, it will serve the same role as a pot or pan.
+With this feature, it doesn’t act like a pressure cooker.
 If you plan to cook meat, you will want to brown it beforehand.